2giosangmitom/2giosangmitom.github.io/content/posts/database-systems/index.md

 The final outcome of a natural join yields a table that does not include unmatched pairs and provides only the copies of the matches.

 Note a few crucial features of the natural join operation:

+- If no match is made between the table rows, the new table does not include the unmatched row.
+- The column on which the join was made - AGENT_CODE occurs only once in the new table.
+- If the same AGENT_CODE occur several times in the AGENT table, a customer would be listed for each match.
+For example, if the AGENT_CODE 235 occured three times in the AGENT table, the customer named Duy would also occur three times in the resulting table.
+(Of course, a good AGENT table cannot yield such a result because it would contain unique primary key values.)